Richard Stekol

 Fire in the Tracks

-I tried, and I can’t think of a record—any record—that leads off with three more stunning tracks in sequence.
+It’s a challenge to think of any record that leads off with three more stunning tracks in sequence.
 As long as I’m dubbing these two albums a duology, I’m going to call these three tracks a holy trinity.
 Try and stop me.
 Not only are they intwined by unerring groove and intensity, they share loosely tied sociological themes, in contrast to the more personal, if not biographical, explorations in many of Stekol’s songs.
 Any one of these tracks alone would make an album special.
 (Note: Nate’s dad, Steve Wood is credited with recording tracks 1-3.
 Credit due where duly earned.)

 Free Man